Raghulshanmugam2004s/Software-Testing-Laboratory/EXP1.md

 ### Result:
-Thus, the python program to demonstrate the working of given constructs is implemented and the output is verified successfully.
+Thus, a program to check sorting has been written and test cases have been written and verified successfully.